Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Lower bounds

 \subsubsection{Matching subgraphs}

 Since $ \cc(G) $ is invariant with respect to isomorphisms, it suffices to describe the sampled graph $ \tG $ up to isomorphisms.
 It is well-known that a graph $G$ can be determined up to isomorphisms by its homomorphism numbers that count the number of ways to embed a smaller graph in $G$.
-Among various versions of graph homomorphism numbers (cf.~\cite[Sec 5.2]{Lovasz12}) the one that is most relevant to the present paper is $\s(H, G)$, which, as defined in \prettyref{sec:notations}, is the number of \emph{vertex-induced} subgraphs of $ G $ that are isomorphic to $ H $.
+Among various versions of graph homomorphism numbers (cf.~\cite[Sec 5.2]{Lovasz12}) the one that is most relevant to the present paper is $\s(H, G)$, which, as defined in \prettyref{sec:intro}, is the number of \emph{vertex-induced} subgraphs of $ G $ that are isomorphic to $ H $.
 Specifically, the relevance of induced subgraph counts to the subgraph sampling model is two-fold: \begin{itemize} \item The list of vertex-induced subgraph counts $ \{ \s(H, G) : \vertex(H) \leq N \} $ determines $ G $ up to isomorphism and hence constitutes a sufficient statistic for $ \tG $.
-In fact, it is further sufficient to summarize $\tG$ into the list of numbers\footnote{This statistic cannot be further reduced because it is known that the connected subgraphs counts do not fulfill any predetermined relations in the sense that the closure of the range of their normalized version (subgraph densities) has nonempty interior \cite{Erdos1979}.}

-since the counts of disconnected subgraphs is a fixed polynomial of connected subgraph counts.
-This is a well-known result in the graph reconstruction theory \cite{Whitney1932,Erdos1979,Kocay1982}.
-For example, for any graph $ G $, we have
+In fact, it is further sufficient to summarize $\tG$ into the list of numbers:\footnote{This statistic cannot be further reduced because it is known that the connected subgraphs counts do not fulfill any predetermined relations in the sense that the closure of the range of their normalized version (subgraph densities) has nonempty interior \cite{Erdos1979}.} $\{ \s(H, \tG) : \vertex(H) \leq N, \; H \; \text{is connected} \}$, since the count of any disconnected subgraph is a fixed polynomial of connected subgraph counts.
+This is a well-known result in the theory of graph reconstruction \cite{Whitney1932,Erdos1979,Kocay1982}.
+For example, for any graph $ G $, we have $\s(\Vertex\;\Vertex,\; G) = \binom{\s(\Vertex,\; G)}{2} - \s(\Edge,\; G)$ and